 New Horizons Advancing Pediatric HIV Care Collaborative

 Diagnosing HIV infection and initiating patients on treatment as early as possible are critical steps in the fight to eradicate HIV and vital to addressing the gap in antiretroviral therapy (ART) coverage between adult and pediatric patients.
-With the release of the 2014 UNAIDS 90-90-90 treatment targets and the updated 2016 WHO consolidated treatment guidelines recommending treatment for all HIV-infected individuals, including children, regardless of CD4 count or clinical stage (otherwise known as “test and treat”), programs are expected to significantly scale-up the number of children and adolescents initiated on ART.
+With the release of the 2014 UNAIDS 90-90-90 treatment targets and the updated 2016 WHO consolidated treatment guidelines recommending treatment for all HIV-infected individuals, including children, regardless of CD4 count or clinical stage (otherwise known as “test and treat”), programs are expected to significantly scale-up the number of children, adolescents, and young people initiated on ART.
 However, as the number of individuals on first-line ART grows, greater awareness and increased programmatic focus will also be necessary to reach the third “90” of the 2014 UNAIDS target: 90% of all people receiving ART will have viral suppression by 2020.
-Adherence, retention in care, and treatment failure for children and adolescents living with HIV must be prioritized in order to achieve and maintain viral suppression as well as prevent drug resistance.
+Adherence, retention in care, and treatment failure for children, adolescents, and young people living with HIV must be prioritized in order to achieve and maintain viral suppression as well as prevent drug resistance.

-Today, a growing number of children and adolescents are experiencing first- and second-line HIV treatment failure in resource-limited settings.
-The limited availability of systematic data on viral load and treatment failure among children on ART likely leads to underestimates of the need for pediatric second- and third-line treatment.
+Today, a growing number of children, adolescents, and young people are experiencing first- and second-line HIV treatment failure in resource-limited settings.
+The limited availability of systematic data on viral load and treatment failure among these groups on ART likely leads to underestimates of their need for second- and third-line treatment.
 With the rapid scale-up of first-line ART, demand for these drugs is expected to increase in the coming years.

 New Horizons Collaborative

 In response to these issues, Janssen, the Pharmaceutical Companies of Johnson & Johnson, the Elizabeth Glaser Pediatric AIDS Foundation (EGPAF), and Partnership for Supply Chain Management (PFSCM), have partnered to implement New Horizons Advancing Pediatric HIV Care Collaborative.
-This multi-sector partnership aims to improve and scale-up pediatric HIV and AIDS treatment through increased awareness and research, health systems strengthening, and improved access to HIV and AIDS medicines.
+This multi-sector partnership aims to improve and scale-up HIV and AIDS treatment for children, adolescents, and youth through increased awareness and research, health systems strengthening, and improved access to HIV and AIDS medicines.
 Since its inception, additional partnerships with organizations such as CIPHER-IAS, The Relevance Network Ltd, and Right to Care have been developed.

 The overall New Horizons Collaborative facilitates several directly funded platforms for reaching its objectives.
-One of the initial programs, a darunavir (DRV)/etravirine (ETV) donation program, was launched in 2014 to address the need for increased access to pediatric medicines for children and adolescents with treatment-experienced HIV.
+One of the initial programs, a darunavir (DRV)/etravirine (ETV) donation program, was launched in 2014 to address the need for increased access to medicines for children, adolescents, and young epople with treatment-experienced HIV.

 New Horizons Collaborative Donation Program

-Janssen is donating its HIV medicines, PREZISTA® (darunavir, DRV, TMC114) and/or INTELENCE® (etravirine, ETR, TMC125), (including child-friendly formulations) to national HIV/AIDS programs for use in children and adolescents up to 19 years of age.
-Upon turning age 19, participating countries are responsible for transitioning patients to adult HIV and AIDS treatment programs.
+Janssen is donating its HIV medicines, PREZISTA® (darunavir, DRV, TMC114) and/or INTELENCE® (etravirine, ETR, TMC125), (including child-friendly formulations) to national HIV/AIDS programs for use in children, adolescents, and young pepole up to 24 years of age.
+Upon turning age 25, participating countries are responsible for transitioning patients to adult HIV and AIDS treatment programs.
 All donations are free of charge to participating countries.
 Please note that participating countries are not required to accept both PREZISTA™ (darunavir) and INTELENCE™ (etravirine) to qualify for this program.
 Darunavir (DRV) in combination with ritonavir (RTV) may be used for either second- or third-line after failure on lopinavir (LPV)/RTV and/or multiple protease inhibitor resistance mutations.
 The New Horizons Collaborative does not endorse the use of DRV/RTV as second- or third-line therapy for patients previously on nucleoside/non-nucleoside regimens ONLY.

 EGPAF supports the expression of interest process, including convening an independent review committee for assessment of country readiness and capacity building needs).
 EGPAF will also provide technical support for the program and facilitate sharing best practices across participating countries.